macalbert/envilder/README.md

 ## 🧪 Running Tests

 To run the tests with coverage:

 ```bash
 yarn test
 ```

+Here you can see the current coverage report: https://macalbert.github.io/envilder/

 ## 📝 License